-Weekly RSV Hospitalization Rate, NM & US, 2023-2024+
+Weekly RSV Hospitalization Rate, NM & US, 2023-2024

-Cumulative RSV Hospitalization Rate, NM&US, 2023-20241
+Cumulative RSV Hospitalization Rate, NM&US, 2023-2024

 RSV data is derived from RSV-NET, which currently only covers hospitalizations of Bernalillo County residents.
-These rates may not be representative of the entire state. †RSV data for most recent week (October 22-28, 2023) was not available as of November 3, 2023.
+These rates may not be representative of the entire state.